 Gifts of Adoption Fund: Founded by adoptive parents who experienced how prohibitive the cost of adoption can be, this organization award grants for adoption fees to families adopting domestically and internationally.

 Help Us Adopt: The adoption assistance grants awarded by Help Us Adopt can be up to $15,000, which is higher than most organizations.

 National Adoption Foundation: Families adopting through any process can apply for a grant from the National Adoption Foundation.
 That means they award domestic adoption grants as well as international.
 They require applicants to have a completed home study, or be in the process of completing the home study.

 These are only a few of the many available adoption grants that hopeful parents can apply for.
 These grants can be a great way to supplement the cost of adoption.
-If you would like to talk more about adoption grants with an adoption specialist, or ask questions about other adoption financing options, you can call 1-800-ADOPTION at any time or request more information online.
+If you would like to talk more about adoption grants with an adoption specialist, or ask questions about other adoption financing options, request more information online.